Energy efficiency and warm homes

 Advice about how you can save money on your gas, electricity and water bills.

 Domestic properties account for 27 per cent of overall carbon dioxide (CO2) emissions.
-Reducing carbon emissions not only benefits the environment, but can also save you money through simple changes to become more energy efficient in your home.
+Reducing carbon emissions not only helps tackle the climate emergency, but can also save you money through simple changes to become more energy efficient in your home.

 Living in a cold home can make a range of health issues worse, including respiratory and circulatory problems.

-During the visit the Green Doctors, who are certified and neutral energy advisers will:
+Green Doctors, who are certified and neutral energy advisers can:

 - explain how to make your home more energy efficient